opensearch-project/documentation-website/_dashboards/admin-ui-index/index-management.md

 1. Under **Index Management**, select **Manage Indices**.
 2. Choose the index or indexes to which you want to attach your policy.
 3. Select the **Change policy** button.
-4. Choose **Apply policy**.
+4. Choose the **Apply policy** button.

 ## Indexes

 The **Indices** section displays a list of indexes in your OpenSearch cluster.
-For each index including, you can see its heath status (`green`, `yellow`, or `red`), policy (if the index is managed by a policy), status, total size, size of primaries, total documents, deleted documents, primaries and replicas.
+For each index included, you can see its heath status (`green`, `yellow`, or `red`), policy (if the index is managed by a policy), status, total size, size of primaries, total documents, deleted documents, primaries and replicas.

 #### Create index